Pabau GO app

 Documentation requirements for UK aesthetic practitioners

 Manual paper-based records create administrative overhead and increase the risk of missing signatures, incomplete dosage documentation, or misfiled records.
-Digital practice management platforms streamline this capture through customisable digital forms that populate patient records automatically.
+A downloaded Allergan injection site record sheet PDF works as a starting point, but a digital form removes the re-keying.
+Practice management software like Pabau captures the same fields through customizable digital forms that populate the patient record automatically.

-Pabau’s client record system integrates allergan treatment forms with patient portals.
-Practitioners can send digitally-signed post-treatment instructions and aftercare reminders directly to the patient’s phone via email or SMS.
-The system maintains a complete audit trail of all documentation changes, supporting GDPR accountability requirements and CQC inspection readiness.
+Pabau’s client record system ties Allergan treatment forms to patient portals.
+Practitioners can send digitally-signed post-treatment instructions and aftercare reminders straight to the patient’s phone by email or SMS, so the front desk stops typing them out one at a time.
+The system keeps a complete audit trail of every documentation change, which supports GDPR accountability and CQC inspection readiness.

-The treatment record form is a fundamental compliance and safety document for any aesthetic practice administering Botox, Juvederm, CoolSculpting, or related Allergan products.
-It protects practitioners from liability, enables consistent patient care, and satisfies regulatory requirements under CQC, MHRA, and FDA oversight.
+An Allergan injection site record is a core compliance and safety document for any practice administering Botox, Juvederm, CoolSculpting, or related Allergan products.
+It protects practitioners from liability, keeps patient care consistent, and satisfies regulatory requirements under CQC, MHRA, and FDA oversight.

-The template provided above covers all essential sections: patient assessment, product documentation, consent, injection technique, and aftercare.
-Digitising these records reduces administrative burden and improves accessibility for future consultations, while strengthening your regulatory compliance posture.
-Book a demo of Pabau’s treatment documentation features to see how this process can be managed digitally within a unified clinic platform.
+The template above covers every essential section: patient assessment, product documentation, consent, injection technique, and aftercare.
+Digitizing these records reduces administrative burden and improves access for future consultations.
+Book a demo of Pabau’s treatment documentation features to see how the whole process runs inside one platform.

 Continue your research